groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.options/extractionoptions/_index.md

 Gets or sets a value indicating whether the raw mode is used for text extraction if possible.
 The default value is  true .
 The raw mode can significantly increase the indexing speed, but normal mode improves the formatting of the extracted text.

-Value: A value indicating whether the raw mode is used for text extraction if possible.

 **Returns:**
-boolean
+boolean - A value indicating whether the raw mode is used for text extraction if possible.
 ### setUseRawTextExtraction(boolean value) {#setUseRawTextExtraction-boolean-}
 ```
 public final void setUseRawTextExtraction(boolean value)